Fatima Begum (politician, born 1890)

-Fatima Begum (11 February 1890 - 1958) is a revered woman of the Pakistan Movement.
+Fatima Begum (11 February 1890 - 1958) was a revered woman of the Pakistan Movement.

 Early life and education

 She was born to a noble family of Lahore.
 She was the daughter of Munshi Maulvi Mehboob Alam, who owned the newspaper Paisa Akhbar (Penny Newspaper), famed and named for costing just one paisa (one penny).

 Fatima Begum received her early education at home and went on to complete her master's degree from Punjab University.
 She then became a teacher at Lady Maclagan School.